mfarache/jekyll-now/_posts/2017-3-31-Using-private-docker-registry-alternatives.md

 layout: post
 title: Using private docker registry alternatives!
 ---
-Running containers within containers and using private registries implies some configuration burden.
+Running containers within containers and using private registries implies some configuration issues.
+Several options were tried including
++ insecure registries

-Several options were tried including  using insecure registries, registries proxied by nginx to setup TLS negotiation, and using registry images using certs and CA crts.
++ registry proxied by nginx to setup TLS negotiation
++ registry images using certs and CA crts.

 I will explore the alternatives available and share some instructions that I hope will be useful to someone who faces the same dilemma.